Influenza A virus Experiment ICL102

-The purpose of this experiment was to evaluate the human host response to Influenza A wild-type (H7N9) virus and mutant viruses.
-Sample data was obtained for human lung adenocarcinoma cell line (Calu-3) infected with WT H7N9 (A/Anhui/1/2013; AH1) and NS1-L103F/I106M for mRNA, miRNA, proteomics, lipidomics, and metabolomics data analysis.
+The purpose of this experiment was to evaluate the human host cellular response to wild-type Influenza A/Anhui/1/2013 (H7N9; "AH1-WT") virus and mutant viruses NS1-L103F/I106M ("AH1-F/M") and partially ferret-adapted ("AH1-691") infection.
+Sample data was obtained from human lung adenocarcinoma cells (Calu-3) and processed for mRNA, miRNA, proteomics, lipidomics, and metabolomics expression analysis.

 - Expression profiling by array (mRNA)

 - Protein quantification by liquid chromatography mass spectrometry (LC-MS)